ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **Veeam backup configuration**

 Disable Veeam Backup on the old vDC.

-it can be made with the following API call:
+It can be made with the following API call:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/backup/disable
 >

 `{datacenterId}` is the **old** vDC id, you can get it with the following API call:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter